In his 601 game NHL career, Dustin Brown has played the Ducks 49 times.

-“It will be no different than playing in any other building really,” said the captain.
+“It will be no different than playing in any other building really,” said LA’s captain.

 Really?
 There’s no difference going into enemy territory as the defending Stanley Cup Champions?

-“No different,” he again stated.
-“I think it’s always a little bit different for the other teams when they know we’re coming in maybe.
+“No difference,” he again stated.
+“I think it’s always a little bit different for the other teams when they know we’re coming in, maybe.
 But, we just have to focus on what we need to do to win the game.”

 Contrasting Brown’s large number of games vs. the Ducks, right wing Jeff Carter has only faced off against them 10 times in his career – including twice with the Kings last year after being acquired in a late season trade.

-“We’re going to be seeing them a lot here this season so we need to set the tone early,” Carter said.
+“We’re going to be seeing them a lot here this season, so we need to set the tone early,” Carter noted.
 “They’re playing good hockey.
 They have their guys running, their top guys are going pretty good right now.”